 Bananas should be harvested when they are still green.
 Allowed to ripen on the plant, they are still edible, but since individual bananas tend to ripen at different rates, you’ll have some ripening while others are still green.

-Ripe bananas are more prone to damage when harvesting whole banana trees.
+Ripe bananas are more prone to damage when harvesting whole banana trees, and they tend to attract birds and rats who enjoy them as much as we do.

 - The individual bananas have lost their sharp edges, taking on a ‘full’ look.